ZacharyMeng/ZacharyMeng.github.io/_pages/about.md

 # News
+- *2026.01*: &nbsp;📮📮 Our new work "[STILL: Selecting Tokens for Intra-Layer Hybrid Attention to Linearize LLMs](https://arxiv.org/abs/2602.02180)" has been uploaded to arXiv.
+- *2026.01*: &nbsp;📮📮 Our new work "[MirrorLA: Reflecting Feature Map for Vision Linear Attention](https://arxiv.org/abs/2602.04346)" has been uploaded to arXiv.
-- *2025.06*: &nbsp;📮📮 Our new work "[NaLaFormer: Norm-Aware Linear Attention for Transformer Models](https://arxiv.org/abs/2506.21137)" has been uploaded to arXiv.
+- *2025.06*: &nbsp;📮📮 Our new work "[Norm×Direction: Restoring the Missing Query Norm in Vision Linear Attention](https://arxiv.org/abs/2506.21137)" has been uploaded to arXiv.
 - *2025.01*: &nbsp;🎉🎉 "[PolaFormer: Polarity-aware Linear Attention for Vision Transformers](https://arxiv.org/abs/2501.15061)" is accepted to ICLR'25.

 # Publications